jrlarsen/GetProgramming/Ch05_Arguments/chapter5.md

 /* Further Adventures
  *
- * 1) Change the value assigned to message
+ * 1) Change the showMessage function to
+ *    display its prefixed text on a
- *    and run the program.
+ *    separate line to the message.
  *
- * 2) Add a couple more calls to showMessage
+ * 2) Declare a myMessage variable and
- *    with different arguments.
+ *    assign it a string value.
  *
- * 3) Change the extra text added
+ * 3) Call the showMessage function with
- *    in the showMessage function.
+ *    myMessage as the argument.
  *
  */
 ```